-Wife of conspiracy theorist Alex Jones arrested on domestic violence charge
+Alex Jones’ wife arrested on domestic violence charge

-DALLAS — The wife of conspiracy theorist Alex Jones was arrested Christmas Eve on a domestic violence charge that the right-wing provocateur said stems from a “medication imbalance.”
+DALLAS (AP) — The wife of conspiracy theorist Alex Jones was arrested Christmas Eve on a domestic violence charge that the right-wing provocateur said stems from a “medication imbalance.”

 Sheriff’s deputies took Erika Wulff Jones into custody and booked her into an Austin jail around 8:45 p.m.
 Friday.
 Jail records show the 43-year-old faces misdemeanor charges of assault causing bodily injury to a family member and resisting arrest, search or transport.
 She had not received a bond Saturday afternoon.